lottieandrews/CS464_Project/deliverables/Clue_Windows_Setup.md

-# Windows Setup Instructions: Learning Option A
+# Setup Instructions: Learning Option A

 For your assigned learning option, you will be playing a text adventure game in the command line and learning terminal commands as you go along.